Sound Value Iteration for Simple Stochastic Games: Extending sound value iteration to systems with end components

 As $\ub^*$ is a fix-point, we have the following.

 Last implication shows that there exists a pair of strategies $\pi$ of Maximizer and Minimizer, such that $X$ is closed under probabilistic transitions in the Markov chain induced by $\pi$.

 Now, we need to define the notion of \emph{bottom MEC} in $X$ which we adapted from~\cite{KKKW18}.
-In particular, it is an EC in $X$ such that every successor of an action leaving the bottom MEC reaches a state outside of $X$ with positive probability under all pairs of strategies.
-Using similar arguments as in Theorem 1 of~\cite{KKKW18}, we can show that there exists an EC $\mec$ that is a bottom MEC in $X$.
+In particular, it is an EC in $X$ such that every successor of an action leaving the bottom MEC reaches a state outside of $X$ with positive probability under all pairs of policies.
+Using similar arguments as in Theorem 1 of~\cite{KKKW18}, we can show that there exists an EC $\mec$ that is a bottom MEC in $X$. \item As $\mec$ is a bottom MEC in $X$.
+There are two cases possible. \begin{enumerate} \item For all EC $Z$ such that $Z \supseteq \mec$ with $\bestExit_{\ub}^{\Box}(Z)\neq\emptyset$.
+This implies that $\exists s \in \mec: (s,a) \in \bestExitSet \land \post(s,a) \not \subseteq X$ (because $\mec$ is a bottom MEC in X).